Epicodus-Curriculum/intro-full-stack/1_3_html_indentation_and_format_part_one.md

 Before we continue learning about HTML elements, we need to talk about HTML **indentation** and formatting.

-Consider a situation where someone wrote on a piece of paper but you had a hard time comprehending the message because the person’s handwriting was difficult to read.
+Consider a situation where someone wrote on a piece of paper but you had a hard time comprehending the message because the person's handwriting was difficult to read.
 The message could be very important or make logical sense but unfortunately you don’t know because the handwriting makes it hard to understand.

 This is comparable to the indentation and formatting of code.
 Not just HTML but all coding languages.
 Your code may work perfectly even without indentation and formatting but without consistent indentation and formatting other people will get frustrated when reading your code.
 Consider too your future self reading code you’ve written some time prior.
 Would your future self be able to read your code?